Create a new key pair

 First download GPG Suite to create and store your GPG key passphrase (you don't need to download this app to generate a new key pair, but it makes your life easier -- maybe).

-on the top to create a new key pair.
+Open GPG Keychain and click New on the top to create a new key pair.

-Fill out the form and press Create Key
+Fill out the form and press Create Key to generate one.

-Now right click on your newly created key pair and click Copy
+Now right click on your newly created key pair and click Copy.

 We'll use this copied key to add a new GPG key on GitHub.